IMAP-Science-Operations-Center/sds-data-manager/docs/source/cdk/cdk-deployment-personal-aws.rst

 1. Get a personal AWS account setup by submitting a `Service Desk ticket <https://servicedesk.lasp.colorado.edu/servicedesk/customer/portals>`_.
 2. Once the account is setup, `login in to AWS <https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3FhashArgs%3D%2523%26isauthcode%3Dtrue%26state%3DhashArgsFromTB_us-east-2_bdb6cea710bddb8a&client_id=arn%3Aaws%3Asignin%3A%3A%3Aconsole%2Fcanvas&forceMobileApp=0&code_challenge=DSG8NACFeAjbOsDQjFFz6TvuW-ohRykiAIXkuEQriOI&code_challenge_method=SHA-256>`_ and create a user in IAM.
    a.
 You'll likely want to give your user the `AdministratorAccess` policy.
 3. Next, go to `Security Credentials` for your new user and create an access key.
-This will be needed in step 6, so save the key/token.
+This will be needed in step 6, so save the access key/secret access key.
 4. On your local system, add a new profile to `~/.aws/config` for your personal account.
 This can be named anything you want, we'll call it `my_profile` for this example.
 5. In your local command line, type `aws configure` to setup your credentials.
-6. Paste your IAM key and token from step 3.
+6. Paste your IAM access key and secret access key from step 3.
 7. In the IMAP `sds-data-manager` repository, add a new context to `cdk.json`.
 We'll call it `my_context` for this example.
 For example::
     "backup": {